As part of your blog subscription, LexBlog sets up a MailChimp RSS campaign that emails subscribers at a scheduled send time when there is a new post.

 - After MailChimp detects a change in your site's feed page.

-Sites on Full Service plans may purchase a Breaking News campaign add-on, which sends campaigns within 10 minutes after a post is published.
+Sites on Premiere plans may purchase a Breaking News campaign add-on, which sends campaigns within 10 minutes after a post is published.

 How RSS campaigns work